Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 For completeness, the histogram of the relative errors is presented in Fig. \ref{fig:D_fit_relative_errors_2}, illustrating the overall distribution of the model's deviations.

+In addition, to enable a direct comparison, this figure also includes the relative deviations corresponding to the ANN model given in Eq. (\ref{eq:D_freq_fit}).
 Unlike the previous model that excluded stellar compactness, the new parametrization significantly improves accuracy, reducing the fraction of data points with deviations over $1\%$ to just $0.31\%$.
 As with the previous model, the small fraction of cases with larger deviations predominantly corresponds to high-mass stars, independent of their rotation.
+Most of these NS configurations are associated with $C$ and $\bar{Q}$ values lying within the ranges $C\in[0.184,0.247]$ and $\bar{Q}\in[1.869, 4.729]$, respectively.
 In addition, a closer analysis of the error distribution across different EoS categories reveals that the hybrid class is associated with the highest maximum relative deviations.
 Among all tested EoS models, the {\it DS(CMF)-4 Hybr} EoS displays the most pronounced deviation.
 In contrast, the hadronic and hyperonic categories show notably smaller maximum errors, approximately $2.03\%$ and $1.79\%$, respectively (see e.g., Appendix \ref{app:model_characteristics} for the corresponding violin plots).
 These values are associated with the {\it Rs} and {\it OPGR(DDH$\delta$Y4)} EoS models.

 To further evaluate the performance of the regression model in Eq. (\ref{eq:D_freq_fit_2}), Fig. \ref{fig:D_fit_2_curves} illustrates the predicted $\mathcal{D}(C,\log \bar{Q})$ data across the test dataset, evaluated for an array of fixed $\chi$ values.
 Furthermore, the observed variation in the predictions—consistent with the underlying data distribution—stems from the model’s inference within a lower-dimensional projection of the examined quasi-universal space.
-As expected, the most pronounced deviations from the model occur for the most compact stellar configurations.
-However, across all cases, each theoretical representation shows strong agreement with the underlying data, reinforcing the quasi-universal nature of the newly presented $\mathcal{D}$–$C$ correlation across the employed ensemble of EoSs.
+Across all cases, each theoretical representation shows strong agreement with the underlying data, reinforcing the quasi-universal nature of the newly presented $\mathcal{D}$–$C$ correlation across the employed ensemble of EoSs.